yas305/yas305/README.md

 - 👋 Hi, I’m @yas305
 - 👀 I’m interested in machine learning and ai
 - 🌱 I’m currently learning and studying cs at univeristy of nottingham
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Yahiesharif01@gmail.com

 <!---
 yas305/yas305 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.